Pontiac Mills

 Following the deaths of Benjamin and Robert Knight at the ripe old ages of 85 and 86 respectively, the B. B. & R Knight Co. was passed down to their sons Webster and Prescott, and after a few more successful years the family decided to retire from the textile business once and for all.

-In September 1920 the Knight family completed one of the largest sales the business world had ever seen, selling Pontiac Mills, several nearby mills, and the rights to the “Fruit of the Loom” and “B. B. & R. Knight” names for a total of $20 million (well over $300 million in today’s dollars).
+In September 1920 the Knight family completed one of the largest sales the business world had ever seen, selling Pontiac Mills, several nearby mills, and the rights to the “Fruit of the Loom” and “B. B. & R. Knight” names for a total of $20 million (over $320 million in today’s dollars).
 The buyer was Consolidated Textile Company, a New York company that existed solely to buy up existing mills to add to their portfolio, forming a near-monopoly across the east coast.

 It was almost like the departure of the Knights put a curse on the mill.
 Profit reserves from the World War I manufacturing boom ran dry, sales took a nosedive as the textile market was flooded with lower-priced imports, the village struggled to recover from the Spanish Flu epidemic, and worker morale plummeted as the locally beloved Knight family were replaced with nameless, faceless businessmen shipped in from New York with no connection to the Pontiac community and no mill experience themselves.
 To add insult to injury, they decided to keep using the “B. B. & R. Knight” name to manage the new Knight mills.